ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 as we did in Fig. :ref:`fig-excel1`.
 A scisheet
 has the familiar tabular structure of a spreadsheet.
-However, unlike spreadsheets, SciSheets knows about the *structure of a scisheet: scisheet (entire sheet), tables, columns, rows, and cells*.
+However, unlike existing spreadsheets, SciSheets knows about the structure of spreadsheets: tables, columns, rows, and cells.
-Table and column names are Python variables that the user can reference in formulas.
+Column names are Python variables that can be referenced in formulas.
-These **Column Variables**
+These **column variables**
 are ``numpy Arrays``.
-It is easy to do vector calculations on Column Variables using a rich set of operators that properly handle missing data using `nan` values.
+This means that formulas can be written using column names to express vector calculation using a rich set of operators that properly handle missing data (e.g., using ``NaN`` values).

-Users interact directly with scisheet elements (instead of primarily with a menu, as is done in spreadsheet systems).
+SciSheets users interact directly with scisheet elements instead of primarily with a menu, as is done in spreadsheet systems.
 A left click on a scisheet element results in a popup menu.
 For example,
-in Fig. :ref:`fig-columnpopup` we see the column popup for the column ``INV_S``.
+in Fig. :ref:`fig-columnpopup` we see the column popup for ``INV_S``.
 Users select an item from the popup, and this may in turn present additional menus.
 The popup menus for row, column, and table have common items for insert, delete, hide/unhide.
 Columns additionally have a formula item.